thekevlau/roku/README.md

 ---

 #### Contributing
+Feel free to push directly to master **when editting your individual quote file**.
+Otherwise, please submit pull requests so that I can review before merging.
+This is mainly for code-review and learning purposes.

-I'm very much still learning programming and would be very interested in any good-programming-practice suggestions or architectural design feedback you might have!
+I'm very interested in any good-programming-practice suggestions or product feedback or architectural design feedback you might have!
-Send me an email or submit a pull request any time!
+You are more than welcome to open an issue, submit a pull request or send me a message, any time!